How I Became a Cosmic Possum

 Became the hippies our fathers feared,

-Caught between country Club and 4-H.
+Caught between Country Club and 4-H.